Trade Deadline 2018: Primer and Preview

 Another year, another trade deadline in the NHL.
 The 2018 trade deadline is Monday, Feb.
 26 at 3 pm EST. Will you be one of the many fans who wake up early to wait for the television coverage to begin?
 Will you be hoping your team makes a big splash at the deadline?
-Whether your team trades to improve their team now or later, most fans are eager to find out what the latest deals to go down are.
+Whether your team trades to improve their team now or later, most fans are eager to learn about the latest deals to go down.
 It will be hard to resist following the coverage.

 The web is awash with rumors, hot takes, and predictions.
 Indeed some trades have already occurred.
 For a full list of trades that occur prior to deadline passing, this is a nice resource.